Maternity leave and pay

 Unless the employee has notified you otherwise, the date she returns to work will normally be the first working day 52 weeks after her statutory maternity leave (SML) began.

-If an employee wishes to return to work early, she must give you notice at least eight weeks before her new return date.
+If an employee wishes to return to work before the planned return date (usually the date you confirmed to them before they went on leave), she must give you notice at least eight weeks before her new return date.
 You can accept less or no notice at your discretion.

 For example, if an employee was due to return to work after 52 weeks SML on 1 August, but then decided to return to work after 39 weeks of leave on 9 May, she would need to give you eight weeks' notice of the new date, ie by 14 March.